Quinton, Birmingham: Religious sites

 The Early English styled Christ Church is of red sandstone and was built at a cost of £2,500 in 1840.
 The "Old Burial Ground" at the end of the church drive, next to Quinton Church Primary School was opened in 1898.
 Half of the site was for members of the Church of England and half for other residents of the parish; each administered separately.
 In the 1950s the grounds became overgrown and by the 1980s were in effect closed.
 Since 2006 the area has been restored and maintained.

 St Boniface, Church of England on Quinton Road West, consecrated in 1959, was designed by the architectural partnership of Bromilow, While & Smeaton who also designed St John the Baptist's Church, Longbridge.
 It is within the Diocese of Birmingham.
 The church building of brick has a clerestory with dormer windows as part of a steeply pitched roof.
 The gabled west front is surmounted by an octagonal, louvred, copper-roofed bell turret.
 The altar by architect, W H Bidlake came from St Stephen's, Newtown Row.

 Quinton Methodist Church on Ridgeway Avenue just over the border in Halesowen was built by William Jackson of Langley Green to a design by Selby Clewer and opened on 3 February 1968.
 The building replaced one on College Road opened in 1888 that was demolished to make way for the M5 motorway.
 Ridgacre Methodist Church on World's End Lane opened in May 1951.

 The Catholic parish of Our Lady of Fatima is part of the Archdiocese of Birmingham.
 The Parish Hall was built in Higgins Lane in 1952 and served as a dual purpose building for both church and social activities.
 The present church was built next to the hall, and was consecrated on 7 October 1978 by His Grace, George Patrick Dwyer, Archbishop of Birmingham.
 Our Lady of Fatima Catholic Primary School is on Winchfield Drive, Harborne.

 Quinton Evangelical Free Church on World's End Lane and Ridgacre Road has served the local community since 1944.
 The Christadelphian Hall on Ridgacre Road dates from 1938.

 Public transport

 National Express West Midlands buses serve the area.
 Buses from Birmingham city centre to Stourbridge (service no. 9), Wolverhampton (X8) and Gornal Wood (X10) all stop along Hagley Road West.
 Service no. 24 Birmingham – Woodgate Valley North stops on Court Oak Road, Ridgacre Road, Ridgacre Lane, Highfield Lane, Simmons Drive and Quinton Road West.
 Services also run to Dudley and Q.E.
-Hospital (service no. 19), West Bromwich (54) and Longbridge (39 – operated by Kevs Cars and Coaches).
+Hospital (service no. 19), West Bromwich (54 - operated by Diamond) and Longbridge (55 – operated by Kevs Cars and Coaches).
+Service 55 was previously numbered 39 and starts from outside the Tesco store built on the site of Quinton bus garage.